-The PA AMR Conference Committee will host the 2020 conference at the Ramada Inn Conference Center, State College, Pennsylvania
+The PA AMR Conference Committee hosted the 2020 conference ONLINE at your location from Coal Country, Pennsylvania

-For the safety of our attendees in the midst of the COVID19 virus outbreak we have postponed the conference to October 28-29 at the Ramada in State College, PA.
+For the safety of our attendees in the midst of the COVID19 virus outbreak we have postponed the conference to October 28-29.

 The AMR Conference Committee has been diligently working behind the scenes to gather and approve presentations for the 2020 AMR Conference.
 We are excited to announce the approval of 12 presentations so far.
 Please see the Presentations page for more details.